minprog/programming-2/40 Workshops/20 Workshop 2/40 Programs.md

 summary, link) as arguments and stores them appropriately.
 The solution to this problem should be relatively short and very straightforward.

+Once you’ve implemented *NewsStory*, the *NewsStory* unit tests in our test suite should pass.

 ### Parsing the Feed

 Parsing is the process of turning a data stream into a structured format that is more convenient to